Corruption

 « Back to Glossary Index

-Political corruption has long been a part of governance, with documented cases reaching back to ancient China, India, Greece, and Rome.
+Corruption has long been a part of governance, with documented cases reaching back to ancient China, India, Greece, and Rome.
 The definition has changed over time, and there are many definitions today.
 The Merriam-Webster Dictionary defines corruption in these ways:

 1. Dishonest or illegal behavior, especially by powerful people (such as government officials or police officers)